rdefeo/minesweeper/README.md

 # minesweeper
 ## Minesweeper game using Pygame

-Simple minesweeper implementation using [pygame](https://pygame.org).
+Simple minesweeper implementation using [pygame](https://pygame.org) and [sympy](https://sympy.org).
 You can control the size of the mine field, and the difficulty, by using command line arguments or in-game controls.
 First click is never a mine!

 ![screenshot](screenshot.png)